Remarketing best practices for minimizing total cost of ownership

 To maximize remarketing proceeds, you need to think about the whole picture, not just the puzzle piece in front of you.
 Looking beyond wholesale is key in the evolving remarketing industry.

 While auctions and online wholesale channels will likely always be a part of the fleet-sales process, including cutting-edge online and retail remarketers in your strategy is increasingly important.
-These emerging distribution channels enable you to skip the middleman and go straight to the retail buyers, which pay retail prices well above wholesale.
+These distribution channels enable you to skip the middleman and go straight to the retail buyers, which pay retail prices well above wholesale.

 It’s certainly not the obvious choice for every vehicle, but for vehicles that are “front-line ready” and in high demand among consumers or those that will appear far riskier than they actually are through a wholesale channel, selling through a retail channel will maximize remarketing proceeds and minimize total cost of ownership.